monobilisim/monodb-backup/README.md

 - `archivePass` - Password to use for encrypting backups with 7z
 - `s3` - S3 configuration for backups
 - `minio` - Minio configuration for backups
-- `notify` - Email and Mattermost notification configuration
+- `notify` - Email and webhook url notification configuration
 - `log` - Logging configuration

 See `config/config.sample.yml` for an example configuration file.